-Hot air balloons in themselves are beautiful and fascinating aircraft, and the view once you’re high up in the sky on them — breathtaking.
-So, are you willing to risk it just for the experience?
+Hot air balloons in themselves are beautiful and fascinating aircraft, and the view once you’re high up in the sky on them is breathtaking.
+But are you willing to risk it just for the experience?
 Is it really worth it?

 As per the US National Transportation and Safety Board, only 0.07% of hot air balloon accidents result in fatalities.
 There has also been an average of only one death per year in hot air balloon-related incidents since the year 2000 in the U.S.

-While that’s super-low, we know what you’re thinking.
-There’s still that tiny bit of chance that an accident might happen on your hot air balloon ride.
+While that’s a reassuringly low number, there’s still that tiny bit of chance that an accident might happen on your hot air balloon ride.
 After all, what makes us so sure that a large basket hung onto a giant inflated nylon bag is so safe?

 Technology Has Improved (And So Have Hot Air Balloons)

-Propane burners or propane tanks now power a hot air balloon using liquid propane and safely provide the warm air needed to keep your balloon afloat.
+Propane burners or propane tanks now power a hot air balloon, using liquid propane to safely provide the warm air needed to keep your balloon afloat.
 This system also makes it easier to bring fuel with you onboard needed for the flight.
-It’s not only advanced but it’s convenient too.
+I

-Even the nylon utilized for the balloon is one of the most reliable and durable fabrics there is.
-Modern hot air balloons use ripstop nylon that is not only ultra-durable with a very high tear strength but relatively lightweight and gives designers endless possibilities on the balloon’s aesthetic.
+Even the nylon used to make the balloon is one of the most reliable and durable fabrics available.
+Modern hot air balloons use ripstop nylon that is not only ultra-durable with a very high tear strength but relatively lightweight, giving designers endless possibilities on the balloon’s aesthetic.

 Safer Laws and Safer Measures

-The business of hot air balloons may seem low key but there are actually a ton of rules, regulations, and laws governing it for the safety of everyone who comes on board, and they can get extensive.
+Rest assured that there are plenty of rules, regulations, and laws governing hot air balloons for the safety of everyone who comes on board.

-Not everyone is just left to steer a hot air balloon.
 There will be a certified and trained hot air balloon pilot onboard with you and your group.
-They need to pass safety protocols and have a flying license even before they can handle one.
+They need to pass safety protocols and have a flying license even before they can fly a hot air balloon.

-Some laws impose safety checks on hot air balloons regularly and ensure that they are always in tip-top shape every time they are flown.
-This also applies to the equipment utilized by the aircraft.
+Some laws impose safety checks on hot air balloons regularly to ensure that they are always in tip-top shape every time they are flown.
+This also applies to the equipment used by the aircraft.

-And, most of all, pilots and organizers see to it that the weather is bright and sunny without any chances of rain or strong wind before a hot air balloon is flown with people.
+Most importantly, pilots and hot air balloon ride organizers make sure that the weather is bright and sunny without any chances of rain or strong wind before the balloon is flown with people.

 Modern meteorology can warn pilots beforehand if it’s not safe to fly for the day.

-Overall, everyone involved in the hot air balloon community is well-informed of the do’s and don’ts of the activity and the aircraft.
+Everyone involved in the hot air balloon community is well-informed of the do’s and don’ts of the activity and the aircraft.
 Hot air balloon safety policies are always in place and are strictly implemented and followed.
-This could be a huge contributing factor for the reason why there have not been a lot of hot air balloon-related deaths in the past couple of decades.
+This is why there have not been a lot of hot air balloon-related deaths in the past couple of decades.

 What Are the Chances of Dying in a Hot Air Balloon?